 Another one of our favorite Valentine’s Day ideas is to embrace winter fun and create a memorable outdoor experience.
 If your valentines love outdoor activities, plan a snowshoeing or skiing outing.
 Or think “outdoor cozy” by having a bonfire and serving hot cocoa.
-Make frozen luminaries together (the co-op carries starter kits), and, after dark, do some stargazing on a clear evening.

 6. Do a project for them.

 If your valentine appreciates it when you do things for them, consider doing a project they’ve wanted to tackle but haven’t had the time to do.
 Volunteer to organize a cupboard or a closet.
 Clean out the garage or deep clean their car.
 Give them a foot massage.
 Organize their recipes or bookshelf.
 Just be sure to double check that it’s OK before you do certain organizing tasks so you don’t mess up their system!